Skip to contents

 The remaining vignettes go into more detail on specific parts of the workflow:

 4. 5.
-Visualizing Rankings introduces the plotting helpers.
+Visualization introduces the plotting helpers.